nigelim/Google-Capstone-Project/README.md

 # Google-Capstone-Project
-A capstone project completed at the end of the Google Data Analytics Course
+A capstone project (case study) completed at the end of the Google Data Analytics Course